SmithsonianWorkshops/Hydra-introduction/hydra_intro.md

-# Running jobs on HPC scheduler
+# Running jobs on the Hydra scheduler

 Objectives:
 * Learn how to connect to Hydra remotely.
+* Learn how to find programs installed on the cluster.
 * Learn how to submit a job to the HPC scheduler.
 * Learn how to transfer results to your local computer.

 ## Logging In

 ### Usernames
-Your Hydra username is typically the same as your SI username (the portion of your email address before `@si.edu`).
+For Smithsonian users your Hydra username is the same as your SI username (the portion of your email address before `@si.edu`).
+For SAO users, your username is typically your first initial then your last name.

 | When you see `{user}` in this tutorial, replace that with your Hydra username!|
 |---|